JAlcocerT/JAlcocerT/content/blog/entrep-marketing.md

 2. **Botpress**
    Botpress provides official Docker images, one-click deployments, and good documentation, making it beginner-friendly for most users familiar with Docker or similar tools.[4]

-> Guess hows easily integrated with n8n: https://botpress.com/integrations/n8n
+> Guess hows easily integrated with n8n: https://botpress.com/integrations/n8n and also with your [WP CMS](https://botpress.com/docs/webchat/integrations/wordpress)